ahmadsayed/hybrid-beyond-x86/README.md

 Will list some of the CPU, there is many other such as SPARC, RISC, MIPS, .. etc.
 But here, I will list the machines that are easily accessible via owning a device or provided as a self-service on the public Cloud.

+Note Definition in Linux on what comes when you execute "uname -m", for those ISA that is used within this article there are other names for different generation, not the scope to cover them here.

 ### IBM Z
 IBM Z is the latest generation of the System/360 introduced in 1964, currently used in IBM Z Mainframe.
 Still, you do not need to purchase an expensive mainframe to try.
 IBM Cloud introduces Hyper Protect Virtual Server, https://cloud.ibm.com/catalog/services/hyper-protect-virtual-server